 The doctor behind Ask Doctor K was Anthony L. Komaroff, M.D., a practicing physician in Internal Medicine for 46 years.
 Dr. Komaroff is the Simcox-Clifford-Higby Distinguished Professor of Medicine at Harvard Medical School, and Editor of Harvard Health Letter.
 Dr. Komaroff is a Senior Physician at Brigham & Women’s Hospital in Boston, where he continues to conduct medical research.
 He has written more than 300 research articles and textbook chapters and was the editor for the best-selling book, the Harvard Medical School Family Health Guide.

-Doctor K’s Mission
+Doctor K’s Original Mission Statement